maximebf/gousse.js/README.md

 And additionnaly via additional scripts:

- - UI components using Bootstrap
+ - UI components using external dependencies (Bootstrap, Font-Awesome, Summernote, SimpleMDE)
  - `router()` and `router.go()` to react to changes of the URL and change the URL
  - `store()` to make it easy to store data locally
  - `worker()` and `cache()` for background tasks and offline usage